21 Fantastic Things Do In Nantucket MA: Find Your New England Island Vibe

 CLIMB: First Congregational Church Steeple Tower

 Whaling captain’s wives paced these “widow’s walks” while waiting for their men to return from the sea.
-The tower, with sweeping views of the town and island, is open for visitors with hearty lungs (94 steps to the top).
+The First Congregational Church Steeple Tower, with sweeping 360-degree views of the town and island, is open for visitors with hearty lungs (92 steps to the top).

 Maria Mitchell Aquarium Nantucket MA